-\begin{remark} Given the definition of a connection as being a splitting of the Atiyah exact sequence, and the Atiyah class being the extension class of the Atiyah exact sequence, we see that one way of understanding the Atiyah class is as \emph{the obstruction to admitting a (global) holomorphic connection}. \end{remark}
+\begin{remark} Given the definition of a connection as a splitting of the Atiyah exact sequence, and the Atiyah class as the extension class of the Atiyah exact sequence, we see that one way of understanding the Atiyah class is as \emph{the obstruction to admitting a (global) holomorphic connection}. \end{remark}

 \begin{lemma} Any vector bundle on a Stein manifold admits a holomorphic connection. \begin{proof} This is an application of Cartan's Theorem B, using the fact that a vector bundle can be viewed as a locally free sheaf.
 See \cite[Lemma~O.E.3]{Green1980}. \end{proof} \end{lemma}